pythagoras-dev/persidict/README.md

 * **`OverlappingMultiDict`**: An advanced container that holds multiple `PersiDict` instances sharing the same storage but with different `file_type`s.
+* * **`EmptyDict`**: A minimal implementation of `PersiDict` that behaves
+like a null device in OS - accepts all writes but discards them, returns nothing on reads.
+Always appears empty regardless of operations performed on it.

 ### 5.5 Special "Joker" Values